-- For 1000Base-X links, the speed of the SFP port must be set to 1 Gbps. - Auto-negotiation cannot be configured on an SFP port.
-Auto-negotiation is forced to On when the port speed is set to 1 Gbps. - Duplex mode cannot be configured on an SFP port and is always forced to full duplex.
+- For 1000Base-X or 1000Base-T links, the speed of the SFP port must be set to 1 Gbps. - For 100Base-FX or 100Base-TX links, the speed must be set to 100 Mbps. - Auto-negotiation can be configured to On when the port speed is set to 1 Gbps, or to Off when the port speed is set to 100 Mbps. - Duplex mode cannot be configured on an SFP port and is always forced to full duplex.

-For more information about configuring SFP transceiver ports and other Ethernet ports on the device, refer to Section 3.6.7, "Configuring an Ethernet Port".
+For more information about configuring SFP transceiver ports and other Ethernet ports on the device, refer to Section 3.6.7, "Configuring an Ethernet Port" .